-The nanogenes that patched Jamie up were designed for the battlefield, and they turned him into a super-powered soldier.
-He’s super strong now, able to punch through walls; he can call anyone, anywhere on any kind of communication device; and he has a telepathic link to all the other zombies, controlling them as an army of the undead to achieve his goal.
-With so many odds stacked in his favor, Jamie seems almost omniscient at times; his influence seems to reach everywhere at once and the boy is physically never far away, stalking our heroes.
-As time goes on, there’s a growing sense of fear and paranoia surrounding Jamie as things go from bad to worse, as well as a bleak, crushing pessimism that’s usually uncharacteristic of this show when it gradually becomes apparent that a perfect storm of a disaster has been created that seemingly can’t be stopped.
-Just when it seems all hope is lost, London is saved by Jack taking some responsibility for the first time in years and Nancy accepting Jamie as her son, a miracle that surprises and delights the Doctor as much as it does the audience.
-In retrospect, it’s very Moffat.
-In his grander stories, the end of the everything takes a backseat and serves as window dressing to the character drama and the character relationships, and the emotional climax of said stories tend to hinge on a turning point in the relationships or a moment of catharsis.
-“Silence In The Library” is a story about the Doctor solving a mystery in the world’s biggest library, but it’s also a story about River Song’s relationship with the Doctor and her faith in her husband paying off in the end.
+In retrospect, this outcome is very Moffat.
+In his grander stories, the end of the everything takes a backseat to the character drama being resolved – and the emotional climax of said stories tend to hinge on a moment of catharsis.
+“Silence In The Library” is a story about the Doctor solving a mystery in the world’s biggest library, but it’s also a story about River Song’s faith in her husband being tested before it pays off in the end.
 “The Big Bang” sees the Doctor save the universe from destruction by rebooting it, but it’s mostly about his relationship with Amy Pond and the role he has in her life.
 “The Time Of The Doctor” has the Doctor fight a war to save a town for centuries, but it’s mostly about the Eleventh Doctor choosing to finally stop running from his past and metaphorically grow up.
 Despite being set on Gallifrey, the crux of “Hell Bent” is the Doctor and Clara realizing they’re just not good for each other and they need to split up.
-Jamie didn’t do anything to deserve the horror he endured in this story, and against all odds, he gets to have a happy ending.
+Jamie didn’t do anything to deserve the horror he endured in this story (that was mostly brought upon him by other characters), and against all odds, he gets to have a happy ending.

 “The Empty Child / The Doctor Dances” is a really strong and enjoyable two-parter, and in retrospect, it also serves as a good blueprint for Steven Moffat’s writing style over the next ten seasons.
 It nearly claims the title of Series 1’s best story with ease, except “Bad Wolf / The Parting Of The Ways” is still coming up to offer it some friendly competition.